BiocomputeLab/cheetah/README.md

 `conda install keras==2.0.8 matplotlib numpy scipy scikit-image scikit-learn`

+To test if this has worked successfully, it should now be possible to run the training step for our bacteria example in the `examples/01_bacteria` by running the command:

+`python 02_training.py`

-To get started, we also recommend taking a look at some of the examples provided and reading the associated publication to better understand how all aspects of the functionality can be used.
+This should start up the training cycle using the example bacteria training and validation images provided as part of the package.
+We also recommend taking a look at some of the other examples provided and reading the associated publication to better understand how all aspects of the functionality can be used.

 ## Dependences